isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

 <p style="margin-top:0px; margin-bottom:0px;">
 <span style="font-size:16px; ">
 <sup>1</sup> Travellers can register for the post-arrival tests via a web-based application at XX.
-It does not require a Hong Kong SAR mobile number.
+It does not require a Hong Kong mobile number.
 A single mobile number can be registered for multiple travellers in the case of a family.
 Upon completion of the booking and payment, the traveller will receive a QR code.
 The QR code should be presented during check-in.